Behind the council vote to tax residents making more than $250K, and other budget amendments you might not have heard about

 Ward 1 Councilmember Brianne Nadeau, who co-introduced the amendment, said the plan calls for several kinds of housing investments targeted at a wide range of people experiencing homelessness.
 The plan includes an annual investment of 1,267 PSH vouchers, which include wraparound services for mental health and other care for unhoused residents who have a qualifying disability, have experienced homelessness for more than a year, or have had at least four episodes of homelessness in the past three years.
 A second element, Nadeau said, provides 300 Targeted Affordable Housing vouchers, which work as rental subsidies for families who need financial support to remain in their homes.
 The plan also includes 400 Local Rent Subsidy Program vouchers for LGBTQI+ residents, domestic violence survivors, seniors and returning citizens.
 Part of the funds raised through this tax would also help fund D.C.
-Flex, a rapid rehousing subsidy that covers part of the costs for a rental unit.
+Flex, a four-year subsidy for qualifying households that can be used in whatever way the family needs.

 Ward 6 Councilmember Charles Allen worked with Nadeau, Ward 4 Councilmember Janeese Lewis George, and several others to draft the amendment to the FY 2022 budget.
 During the debate, Allen described the measure as necessary to provide relief for people experiencing homelessness and other vulnerable residents in the District.